-- 5.1.1.1 The benchmark is defined as the execution of the load test followed by the performance test. - 5.1.1.2 The load test begins with the creation of the database tables and includes all activity required to bring the system under test to the configuration that immediately precedes the beginning of the performance test (see Clause 0).
-The load test may not include the execution of any of the queries in the performance test (see Clause 5.1.2). - 5.1.1.3 The performance test consists of two runs. - 5.1.1.4 A run consists of one execution of the Power test described in Clause 5.3.3 followed by one execution of the Throughput test described in Clause 5.3.4. - 5.1.1.5 Run 1 is the first run following the load test (see Clause 5.3.1.4).
+- 5.1.1.1 The benchmark is defined as the execution of the load test followed by the performance test. - 5.1.1.2 The load test begins with the creation of the database tables and includes all activity required to bring the system under test to the configuration that immediately precedes the beginning of the performance test (see Clause 4.1.3).
+The load test may not include the execution of any of the queries in the performance test (see Clause 5.1.2) or any similar query clause other than those required for the creation of auxiliary data structures (e.g., aggregates). - 5.1.1.3 The performance test consists of two runs. - 5.1.1.4 A run consists of one execution of the Power test described in Clause 5.3.3 followed by one execution of the Throughput test described in Clause 5.3.4. - 5.1.1.5 Run 1 is the first run following the load test (see Clause 5.3.1.4).
 Run 2 is the run following Run 1. - 5.1.1.6 A failed run is defined as a run that did not complete successfully due to unforeseen system failures.

-5.1.2 Components of the Performance Tests
+5.1.2 Components of a Run

-- 5.1.2.1 A query is defined as any one of the 22 TPC-D queries specified in Clause 2. - The symbol "Q_i", with i in lowercase and from 1 to 22, represents a given query. - 5.1.2.2 A query set is defined as the sequential execution of each and every one of the queries. - 5.1.2.3 A query stream is defined as the sequential execution of a single query set submitted by a single emulated user. - The symbol "S", in uppercase, is used to represent the number of query streams used during the throughput test; - The symbol "s", in lowercase and from 1 to S, is used to represent a given query stream. - 5.1.2.4 A refresh stream is defined as the sequential execution of an integral number of pairs of refresh functions submitted by a single emulated user. - 5.1.2.5 A pair of refresh functions is defined as one of each of the two TPC-D refresh functions specified in Clause 2. - \bullet The symbol "RF_j", with j in lowercase and from 1 to 2, represents a given refresh function. - 5.1.2.6 A session is defined as the process context capable of supporting the execution of either a query stream or a refresh stream.
+- 5.1.2.1 A query is defined as any one of the 22 TPC-D queries specified in Clause 2. - The symbol "Q_i", with i in lowercase and from 1 to 22, represents a given query. - 5.1.2.2 A query set is defined as the sequential execution of each and every one of the queries. - 5.1.2.3 A query stream is defined as the sequential execution of a single query set submitted by a single emulated user. - The symbol "S", in uppercase, is used to represent the number of query streams used during the throughput test; - The symbol "s", in lowercase and from 1 to S, is used to represent a given query stream. - 5.1.2.4 A refresh stream is defined as the sequential execution of an integral number of pairs of refresh functions submitted from within a batch program. - 5.1.2.5 A pair of refresh functions is defined as one of each of the two TPC-D refresh functions specified in Clause 2. - The symbol "RF_i", with j in lowercase and from 1 to 2, represents a given refresh function. - 5.1.2.6 A session is defined as the process context capable of supporting the execution of either a query stream or a refresh stream.